 Community Investment

-At Capital Power, we contribute to the communities in which we operate with the aim of building a sustainable future for all.
+At Capital Power, we contribute to the communities in which we operate with the aim of building a lower-carbon future for all.
 We engage our neighbours, consider their interests and build real relationships.
 And, we aim to source supplies and services locally for our operations, as well as hire from the community.
 At Goreway Power Station:

 - We pay approximately $1,000,000 in property tax each year, contributing annually to community tax bases, supporting the improvement of infrastructure, roadways, and community services.